Izzo2le/brightoneventsannually/README.md

 ## Deployment

 ### Deployed on github pages I started by navigating to the websites settings, i got to the drop down menu from the source section and selected the master branch.
 Once i had selected the master branch, the page automatically refreshed with a display which indicated that the deployment was successful.
+The link can be found here https://izzo2le.github.io/brightoneventsannually

 ## Citations